Peugeot 508 Hybrid range, MPG, CO2 & charging

 In This Review

-- 2Range, MPG, CO2 & charging - currently readingAs with many cars in this class, the 508 Hybrid's fuel economy depends on battery charge; CO2 emissions are low
+- 2Range, MPG, CO2 & charging - currently readingAs with all plug-in hybrids, getting the best fuel economy from the 508 Hybrid depends on keeping the battery topped up; CO2 emissions are low

 - 3Running costs & insurancePlug-in hybrid tax breaks mean the 508 Hybrid makes a lot of sense for company-car users; strong warranty offers great peace of mind